mihaelamunteanu/PersonalRecord/README.md

 SET PGDATA=C:\Program Files\PostgreSQL\11\data

 # 18.01.2019
-- properties files to save data to (the pdfs) and to read data from...
+- properties files to save data to (the pdfs) and to read data from... - le citim din DB
 - logs
-- validare - check what there is still to do
+- validare - check what there is still to do - ok
 - bat for app
 - DB backup procedure - de completat
 - DB installation procedure